jenseng/zomgbies/README.md

 # ZOMGBIES!

-A little zombie game written in JavaScript
+A little zombie game written in ~~JavaScript~~ CoffeeScript

 [Try it out](http://jenseng.github.io/zomgbies)

 ## TODO

+* detect player->zombie collisions
   * chance to knock over zombie if just grazed (not full on collision)
 * redo run loop and all timing stuff, i.e.
   * decouple render and use requestAnimationFrame (but just for rendering)
   * no setTimeout except for main run loop